babylonchain/babylon/x/btcstaking/README.md

 // EventNewFinalityProvider is the event emitted when a finality provider is created message EventNewFinalityProvider { FinalityProvider fp = 1; }

-// EventNewBTCDelegation is the event emitted when a BTC delegation is created
+// EventBTCDelegationStateUpdate is the event emitted when a BTC delegation's state is
-// NOTE: the BTC delegation is not active thus does not have voting power yet
-// only after it receives a covenant signature it becomes activated and has voting power message EventNewBTCDelegation { BTCDelegation btc_del = 1; }

-// EventActivateBTCDelegation is the event emitted when covenant activates a BTC delegation
-// such that the BTC delegation starts to have voting power in its timelock period message EventActivateBTCDelegation { BTCDelegation btc_del = 1; }

-// EventUnbondingBTCDelegation is the event emitted when an unbonding BTC delegation
-// receives all signatures needed for becoming unbonded message EventUnbondedBTCDelegation {
-  // btc_pk is the Bitcoin secp256k1 PK of this BTC delegation
-  // the PK follows encoding in BIP-340 spec bytes btc_pk = 1 [ (gogoproto.customtype) = "github.com/babylonchain/babylon/types.BIP340PubKey" ];
-  // fp_btc_pk_list is the list of BIP-340 PKs of the finality providers that
-  // this BTC delegation delegates to
-  // If there is more than 1 PKs, then this means the delegation is restaked
-  // to multiple finality providers repeated bytes fp_btc_pk_list = 2 [ (gogoproto.customtype) = "github.com/babylonchain/babylon/types.BIP340PubKey" ];
+// updated.
+There are the following possible state transitions:
+// - non-existing -> pending, which happens upon `MsgCreateBTCDelegation`
+// - pending -> active, which happens upon `MsgAddCovenantSigs`
+// - active -> unbonded, which happens upon `MsgBTCUndelegate` or upon staking tx timelock expires message EventBTCDelegationStateUpdate {
   // staking_tx_hash is the hash of the staking tx.
-  // (fp_pks..., del_pk, staking_tx_hash) uniquely identifies a BTC delegation
-  string staking_tx_hash = 3;
+  // It uniquely identifies a BTC delegation string staking_tx_hash = 1;
-  // unbonding_tx_hash is the hash of the unbonding tx. string unbonding_tx_hash = 4;
-  // from_state is the last state the BTC delegation was at BTCDelegationStatus from_state = 5;
+  // new_state is the new state of this BTC delegation BTCDelegationStatus new_state = 2;
 }

 // EventSelectiveSlashing is the event emitted when an adversarial